mehmetfazil/forex/README.md

 # forex
-This simple Python algorithms gives precise foresee for forex traders.
+This simple Python algorithms gives precise foresee for who are interested in forex trade.